webdevphi/Winter-2018-Workshops/2-React-Pt2-Styles-and-Routing/README.md

 *Install*

-we'll just need `react-router-dom` on top of what we already have, so just run `npm install --save react-router-dom`
+we'll just need `react-router` and `react-router-dom` on top of what we already have, so just run `npm install --save react-router-dom react-router`

 *First Look*